Dirty Dawg

 "Dirty Dawg" is a song by American boyband NKOTB (formerly New Kids on the Block), which became their final single to chart on the US Billboard Hot 100 until the 2008 single "Summertime".
-It was featured on their 1994 album Face the Music.
+It was featured on their 1994 album Face the Music and released in December 1993, by Columbia Records.
 The lead vocals were sung by Jordan Knight and Donnie Wahlberg rapped in the song, but he rapped only small bits during the instrumental breaks.
 There was another rap in the song featured by the former East Coast hip hop duo Nice & Smooth.

-The song peaked on the Billboard Hot 100 at number 66.
-It broke the top 40 in the United Kingdom and peaked at number 27.
+The song peaked on the Billboard Hot 100 at number 66 and broke the top 40 in the United Kingdom, peaking at number 27.
+The accompanying music video was directed by Scott Kalvert.
 "Dirty Dawg" contains a sample of "That's the Way Love Goes", as performed by Janet Jackson.

 Critical reception

+Upon the single release, Larry Flick from Billboard magazine commented, "Something happened to these "kids" during their three-year break from recording ... they grew into credible vocalists.
+Smokin' first single from the new Face the Music album shines with solid singing, a red-hot groove, and a tune that sticks to brain upon impact.
+It may be an uphill battle at radio, though an open mind will hear a track that demands airtime."
+Pan-European magazine Music & Media wrote, "Besides, of all newcomers during NKTOB's three-year absence, East 17 is the only act with a similarly streetwise attitude.
+But then again, the first single 'Dirty Dawg' shows up the unbridgable difference between combat zones Walthamstow (London) and the Bronx (NYC).
+The daily problems are thesame though."

-Tony Cross from Smash Hits gave the song four out of five, writing, "NKOTB have been as reliable as a fake Rolex recently.
-But from the moment Dirty Dawg literally barks out of the speakers you'll know they are back.
-Harder and better than anything else they've done, Dirty Dawg sees the Oldish Kids taking their pop talent, mixing in a dash of Cypress Hill and coming up with a growling groove that East 17's Lecy would be proud of."
+James Hamilton from the Record Mirror Dance Update named it a "moaning funky jack-swing lurcher" in his weekly dance column.
+Tony Cross from Smash Hits gave the song a score of four out of five, writing, "NKOTB have been as reliable as a fake Rolex recently.
+But from the moment 'Dirty Dawg' literally barks out of the speakers you'll know they are back.
+Harder and better than anything else they've done, 'Dirty Dawg' sees the Oldish Kids taking their pop talent, mixing in a dash of Cypress Hill and coming up with a growling groove that East 17's Lecy would be proud of."